matthewsj/simpledecoder/README.md

 field, and anything else is illegal.
 I would much prefer to maintain this version of the parse than what we started with.

+It's worth reflecting on what we've done here.
+The only thing we did was try to abstract away the boilerplate involved in handling the cases where we're trying to decode a JSON value and discover it doesn't have the shape we expected.
+There's no magic involved here, everything was just short, relatively straightforward code, and yet we were able to transform an unreadable mess into something that basically makes sense, and in the process we got a nice library that we could use for other projects.

 ## Congratulations!
 You designed `Json.Decode`!

 The bad news is, the `Json.Decode` library doesn't have a `JsonValue` type like